samtopper/N-Map-MVVM/README.md

 ## Overview

-* This application uses google maps api to display locations and information about several historical & amusement places in Hyderabad, Telangana.
+* This application uses google maps API & foursquare API to display locations and information about several historical & amusement parks in Hyderabad, Telangana.

 * The application is under progress, new features will be added regularly.
 Suggestions are highly appreciated.